thenodon/go-infoblox-exporter/README.md

 curl -s 'localhost:9597/probe?target=host.foo.com&module=member_services'
 ```

-The `type` can have the following values:
+The `module` can have the following values:
 - member_services - the target is infoblox member
 - dhcp_utilization - the target has to be network like `10.121.151.128/26`